espressif/esp-idf/docs/en/api-reference/system/heap_debug.rst

 Heap tracing can also be used to help track down heap corruption.
 When a region in heap is corrupted, it may be from some other part of the program which allocated memory at a nearby address.

-If you have some idea at what time the corruption occurred, enabling heap tracing in ``HEAP_TRACE_ALL`` mode allows you to record all of the functions which allocated memory, and the addresses of the allocations.
+If you have some idea at what time the corruption occurred, enabling heap tracing in ``HEAP_TRACE_ALL`` mode allows you to record all the functions which allocated memory, and the addresses of the allocations.

 Using heap tracing in this way is very similar to memory leak detection as described above.
 For memory which is allocated and not freed, the output is the same.
 However, records will also be shown for memory which has been freed.